MrRutledge/CVstore/README.md

 [**Memory Game:** ](https://github.com/MrRutledge/Memery_Game1)This repo I just followed a short tutorial on Free code camp, its a game written in pure JavaScript.
 The aim of the game is for a player to flip the cards until the find matching cards from subsequent flipping.

+#### Miscellaneous Projetcs

 *__Universty Projects__*

-[__Simulation of a two servers system:__ ](https://github.com/MrRutledge/Simulation_Project.git)Modelled a queuing system for the university canteen using Queuing theory, Excel for analysis and made recommendations to the canteen on what can be done to decrease waiting times for customers.
+[__Simulation of a two servers system:__ ](https://github.com/MrRutledge/Simulation_Project.git) Modelled a queuing system for the university canteen using Queuing theory, Excel for analysis and made recommendations to the canteen on what can be done to decrease waiting times for customers.
 Tools: MS Excel, Arena simulation software.

-[**Cab Service Database design:** ](https://github.com/MrRutledge/Cab_Service_Project.git)Cab Database design:  Designed a relational database for a cab company, the database was designed to help the company manage drivers' such as personal details and information on the taxi runs.
+[**Cab Service Database design:** ](https://github.com/MrRutledge/Cab_Service_Project.git) Cab Database design:  Designed a relational database for a cab company, the database was designed to help the company manage drivers' such as personal details and information on the taxi runs.
 Grade Awarded: B, Tools: SQL developer and core Java.

 ## Education.